Sinseiki/no-ie/README.md

 # No-IE.js
-The code which converts IE to Edge on Javascript
+The code which converts Internet Explorer to Edge on Javascript

 Try to open this page with IE.